History of tuberculosis: Origins

-Human bones from the Neolithic show presence of the bacteria.
+The modern understanding of the evolutionary origins of Mycobacterium tuberculosis has been revolutionized by recent genomic and phylogenetic research.
+Current evidence suggests that tuberculosis is an ancient human disease that co-evolved with human populations for tens of thousands of years, rather than a recent acquisition from domesticated animals during the Neolithic as previously believed.
 There has also been a claim of evidence of lesions characteristic of tuberculosis in a 500,000-year-old Homo erectus fossil, although this finding is controversial.